DocF/NjustThesis_XeLaTeX/README.md

 NjustThesisOne is for Bachelor of Sci & Eng.

-NjustThesisOne is for Bachelor of of Econ , Mgmt & Arts.
+NjustThesisTwo is for Bachelor of of Econ , Mgmt & Arts.